 After listening to the women on the panel and other speakers, there was a re-occurring theme of mentorship and re-investment into creating other leaders that rang throughout the day.
 Not one person took sole credit for their own success.
 They all acknowledged someone or several someones who invested into their growth which inspired a symbiotic relationship of loyalty and hard work in return.
 These days, mentorship is harder to find as we continue to evolve into a “What’s in it for me” society.

 More and more people who are in leadership positions aren’t necessarily there because they have the requisite skills and abilities rather than the availability of more access and opportunity at their disposal.
 In the past, we have expected mentorship to happen organically and naturally occurring from jobs, schools, and internships.
 Today, you must be more purposeful in seeking out mentors to assist your career aspirations.
-Forbes has a great article on How to find a Mentor to help you avoid the major pitfalls on your quest to find a mentor.
+But, there are some pitfalls you may want to avoid on your quest to find mentorship.

 Connect With SWHELPER

 How Health & Fitness Businesses Are Flexing Their Muscles For Customers Right Now

 We’re all public health nerds now, and many of us have stepped up our games when it comes to washing...

 Tourette Association of America marks National Tourette Awareness Month with Engaging Virtual Events and Activities

 The Tourette Association of America (TAA), the premier national nonprofit organization serving the Tourette Syndrome (TS) and Tic Disorder community,...